xrettle/WFGY/README.md

 # WFGY (WanFaGuiYi)

 > Open-source reasoning and debugging infrastructure for AI systems.
-> If your RAG or agent pipeline is failing, start with the Problem Map.
+> Broken RAG or agents: start with the Problem Map.
-> If you want the frontier 131-problem TXT engine, start with WFGY 3.0.
+> Frontier 131-problem TXT engine: start with WFGY 3.0.

 ## Who is this for

-WFGY is for people who need structured debugging and serious reasoning, not another prompt recipe.
+WFGY is for people who need reproducible debugging and serious reasoning, not another prompt recipe.

-- **RAG and agent teams** shipping real workloads that keep hitting hallucinations, retrieval drift, or unstable chains, and want a reproducible failure map instead of random trial and error.
+- **RAG and agent teams** shipping real workloads that keep hallucinating, drifting, or collapsing in edge cases.
-- **Infra and platform owners** who maintain LLM, RAG, or agent platforms and need a way to audit reasoning behavior across models, tenants, or deployments.
+- **Infra and platform owners** who need a way to audit reasoning behavior across models, tenants, or deployments.
-- **Researchers and evaluation teams** working on long-horizon reasoning, safety, or stress tests, and looking for a concrete set of problems and observables to benchmark against.
+- **Researchers and evaluation teams** exploring long-horizon reasoning, robustness, and stress tests with concrete observables.
-- **Founders, PMs, and domain experts** who carry a small number of high tension questions in finance, climate, AI, or society, and want to see how a structured reasoning engine behaves on those cases.
+- **Founders, PMs, and domain experts** who carry a few high-tension questions in finance, climate, AI, or society and want to see how a structured engine behaves on them.

-If you do not fit neatly into any of the above, you can still start with the **Problem Map** or the **Global Debug Card** and treat them as diagnostic checklists for debugging your own systems.
+If you are not sure where you fit, you can still start with the **Problem Map** or the **Global Debug Card** and treat them as drop-in diagnostic checklists for your own systems.

 ## Start here in 30 seconds